Enjoying our puzzle hints?

 FORTE

-Why it's tricky: can also refer to a person's strong point or skill
+Why it's tricky: also a strong or powerful quality

 Connections #1069 explained